json420/degu/doc/degu.client.rst

         The *sock* argument passed to the constructor.

-    .. attribute:: base_headers
+    .. attribute:: host

-        The *base_headers* argument passed to the constructor.
+        The *host* argument passed to the constructor.

     .. attribute:: bodies